Svyatoslav-stack/Eddy-Covariance-Data-Dashboards/README.md

 **The result of this project is the [Stations and Pulse dashboards](https://svyatoslav-stack.github.io/EcoEddyFluxDashboards/).**

 # Stations Dashboard
 The Stations Dashboard updates daily in the early morning and holds data for an entire week.
-The weekly dataset consists of approximately 6,048,000 observations and is designed for scientific purposes, particularly to understand ecosystem dynamics and estimate fluxes.
+The weekly dataset contains approximately 272,160,000 observations (6,048,000 rows and 34 to 56 columns depending on the station), and it is designed for scientists to understand ecosystem fluxes dynamics.

 ## Workflow Overview

-Every night, Python scripts triggered by the Windows Scheduler download high-frequency data from the previous day.
+Every night, Python scripts triggered by the Windows Scheduler download high-frequency (HF) and low-frequency (LF) data from the previous day.
 Due to server delays at various stations, the data update occurs between 02:00 and 05:00 at varying times.
 Once the daily data is downloaded, the following steps are automatically performed by R scripts:

 - Correct the time format.
 - Transform and apply filters to the raw dataset.